JakeGarnerPS/EVE_Update_All_Character_Settings/README.md

 Backup Existing Files:

 Navigate to C:\Users\USERNAME\AppData\Local\CCP\EVE\c_ccp_eve_online_tq_tranquility.
-Create a copy of the folder you wish to modify.
+Create a copy of the folder you wish to modify, normally this is settings_Default.
 Launch EVE Client:

 Open the Eve client.